Show / Hide Table of Contents

 Target parent

-If you're using a more complicated skeleton, make sure that the master copy GameObject (in the ripped Unity project) is set up exactly the same as your skeleton in the AssetBundle (notice the gameObjects collider
+If you're using a more complicated skeleton, make sure that the master copy GameObject (in the ripped Unity project) is set up exactly the same as your skeleton in the AssetBundle (notice the gameObjects collider, new and pivot):

 new KitbashSourceConfig